OpenBionics/Robot-Hands/Electronics/README.md

 # Mount PCB in to Robot Hands

-In order to place the PCB in Robot Hands, you can screw it in the PCBMount.STL part with two M2x8 and M2 nuts.
+In order to place the PCB onto the robot hands, you can attach it at the PCBMount.STL part, using two M2x8 and M2 nuts.

 ![PCBMount](https://raw.github.com/zisi/openBionics/master/Pics/PCB2.jpg)